thiagoharry/weaver-window/README.md

 ## OpenGL Version

-By default it enables OpenGL ES 3.0 on Linux and X11 based systems.
-On Web Browsers after compiling with Emscripten, it enables Open GL ES 2.0 (WebGL 1.0).
+By default it enables OpenGL ES 3.0 on Linux and other X11 based systems and also in web browsers  after compiling with Emscripten.

 On Windows, as we do not have the same guarantee about the presence of OpenGL ES, it tries to create an OpenGL 4.1 context and enables only